jgan/outlearn-olm-spec/olm-spec.md

 When you want to link to a page outside of Outlearn, a regular Markdown link will work, and will open in a new browser tab.

-If you want to give learners a great experience with links, OLM provides a bunch of ways to enrich with the `@link` element.
+If you want to give learners a great experience with links, OLM provides a bunch of ways to enrich them with the `@link` element.

 The simplest example is to create a task out the link as below: